arunjax/cookbooks-1/README.md

 # DESCRIPTION:

-Installs and configures MongoDB, supporting:
+Installs and configures MongoDB 3.2+ with CSRS config servers, supporting:

 * Single MongoDB
 * Replication
 * Sharding
 * Replication and Sharding
 * 10gen repository package installation

+Does not support old SCCC config servers in this release.

 # REQUIREMENTS: